benbrenson/isar/doc/user_manual.md

 ---

 ## Add a New Machine
+Adding a new machine is usually done by creating a new BSP layer.
+If a new machine is added to a persistent BSP layer, only a new `<MACHINE>`.config has to be added.
 Every machine is described in its configuration file.
 The file defines the following variables:

  - `FIX_KVERSION` - Complete kernel version.
 This can be extracted from the kernel makefile.
 Required for running **depmod** within the rootfs, since kernel recipe doesn't contain complete version (e.g. -rc5 is missing).
 The current version of Isar automatically extracts kernel version from the kernel makefile, so setting this variable is not mandatory anymore.